tailcallhq/tailcallhq.github.io/docs/guides/http-cache.md

 ### Enabling HTTP Caching

-To activate HTTP caching, adjust the upstream configuration in Tailcall by setting `httpCache` to `true`, as shown in the following example:
+To activate HTTP caching, adjust the upstream configuration in Tailcall by setting `httpCache` to appropriate cache size, as shown in the following example:

 ```graphql
 schema